dgeb/json-api/format/index.md

 #### Singular Resources

-A singular resource **SHOULD** be represented as a single "resource object" (described below) or string value.
+A singular resource **SHOULD** be represented as a single "resource object" (described below) or a string value containing its ID (also described below).

 The following post is represented as a resource object: